All Episodes

 It doesn't make any sense to me at all.

-That stuff is not necessary on X. And the more you open this stuff up uh for people to get on here and post like that, you're just gonna water down the content, and then you start getting the clickbait stuff, the false lead stuff, the glitch stuff, and all of a sudden,
+That stuff is not necessary on X. And the more you open this stuff up for people to get on here and post like that, you're just going to water down the content.

-this app that is the most important app on the world for human interaction and news, you've watered it down and you've just basically created another tabloid site where people have to sift through all the garbage to find the good stuff.
+And all of a sudden, this app that is the most important app on the world for human interaction and news, you've watered it down and you've just basically created another tabloid site where people have to sift through all the garbage to find the good stuff.

 Yeah, I think it's exactly right.

-So the IRS, so the IRS can come after you.
+So the IRS can come after you.

 I mean, I don't think they have a choice.